pjf/exobrain/README.md

 For RememberTheMilk integration, you'll need a valid `~/.rtmagent` file.

 You can now start your exobrain.
-Start with the core:

-    ubic start exobrain.core

-To get some data flowing through your exobrain, you can try starting the end-points:
+You can see what exobrain services you have available with:

-    ubic start exobrain.source
+    $ ubic status

+The exobrain core must *always* be running for anything to work.
+You can start it with:

-    ubic start exobrain.sink
+    $ ubic start exobrain.core

-And to get intelligence, you can bring on-line the classifers:
+If you've configured Twitter, or another extension, you can start that with:

-    ubic start exobrain.classify
+    $ ubic start exobrain.twitter

-Of course, you can get *EVERYTHING* online in one go with just:
+While the `exobrain.action` services are slowly being replaced with dedicated agent classes, many of them are useful, especially for testing.
+You can start the ping service with:

-    ubic start exobrain
+    $ ubic start exobrain.action.ping

-You probably won't use all the components, though, so it's recommended that you only configure and switch on the ones you need.
+# DEBUGGING

+If things don't seem to be working right, you start up the debugger:

+    $ exobrain debug        # Watch the exobrain bus
+    $ exobrain debug -v     # Watch the exobrain bus verbosely

+These commands will show you what's happening *right now*.
+If things are quiet, then nothing will be shown.

+You can also look at the files in `~/ubic/log/exobrain`.
+Often these will reveal problems such as missing or incorrect configuration and the like.

 # GLOSSARY